BojanJurca/Esp32_oscilloscope/README.md

 ## Things to consider when analogReading GPIOs

 ESP32 has two SARs (Successive Approximation Registers) built-in among which only ADC1 (GPIOs: 36, 37, 38, 39, 32, 33, 34, 35) can be used for oscilloscope analogReadings.
 ADC2 (GPIOs: 4, 0, 2, 15, 13, 12, 14, 27, 25, 26) can perform analogReadings only when WiFi is not working.
 Since oscilloscope uses WiFi, ADC2 GPIOs are not available at this time.

 ESP32 functions that perform ADC conversion (adc1_get_raw or Arduino analogRead for example) are not thread safe.
 If your sketch is analogReading ADC1 GPIOs then you are not supposed to use oscilloscope on these GPIOs.
-If you must you can use adc () function (from oscilloscope.h) instead of adc1_get_raw () or do your own reading inside critical section like oscilloscope does:
+If you must, you can use adc () function (from oscilloscope.h) instead of adc1_get_raw () or do your own reading inside critical section like oscilloscope does:

 ```C++
 inline int16_t adc (adc1_channel_t channel) __attribute__((always_inline));